-Detail a step-by-step process and involve everyone on your team in its creation.
+Detail a clear, step-by-step content workflow and involve everyone on your team in its creation.
 Answering these questions ahead of time will save time, energy, and money down the line.

 Ask this: Is your process easy to follow and quick to execute?